What is Universal Credit?

 You will need to have a bank account for your Universal Credit payment to be made.
 Guidance on basic bank accounts can be found below:

 You will be expected to make your Universal Credit (UC) claim online by visiting the GOV UK website.

 Anyone claiming UC will have to sign a claimant commitment.
-This will ensure claimants look for at least 35 hours of work a week.
+This will ensure claimants look for at least 35 hours of work a week, depending on their circumstances.

 If you need help or support claiming online there are places in the community you can go to access the internet for free and get support.
 View our 'How to get online' leaflet to find out what's on offer.